Table of Contents

 Situational Leadership is a flexible, adaptive leadership model that suggests there is no single best way to lead.
 Instead, effective leaders adjust their style based on the competence, confidence, and commitment of the individuals or teams they are managing.
 This model focuses on aligning leadership behaviour with the team’s development level for a given task.

-This not only improves task performance but also fosters trust, engagement, and long-term growth.
-The model is especially valuable in dynamic environments where team composition, goals, or challenges frequently change, requiring leaders to stay responsive and adaptable in their approach.
+This not only improves task performance but also creates trust, engagement, and long-term growth.
+The model is especially valuable in dynamic environments where team composition, goals or challenges frequently change, thus requiring leaders to stay responsive and adaptable in their approach.

 Who Created Situational Leadership?